astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 The kingdom of Babylon existed a long time ago — around 18th to 6th centuries BC, or mind boggling 2,600 to 20,000 years ago from now — and was known throughout the ancient world for its rich culture and science.

-Babylonian astrologers recognised a repeating and periodic nature of **solar eclipses** — **eclipses of similar strength and geometry** tended to happen at regular intervals.
+Babylonian astrologers recognised repeating and periodic nature of **solar eclipses** — **eclipses of similar strength and geometry** tended to happen at regular intervals.
 Measured in lunar months such an interval turned out to be **exactly 223 synodic months**.
 This unit of time became known as **“saros”**.

 ```TIP: Synodic month is a time interval between two identical Moon phases, for example from one New Moon to another.```